roxanacapper/RADseq/README.md

     * Also, some colleages are concerned that by forcing mapping to a reference genome's digest you may force a bad read to map to a bad reference.
 However, those bad reads should be removed via filtering for quality, so it's likely a moot point.
     -  Mapping to the 12.5k contigs (_whole genome reference_) is much faster.
 However, there is some thoguht about shifty restriction site mapping (no data to support this either way).

-* __Mapping__: what reference resource do you map to?
+* __Mapping Reference Resource__: what reference resource do you map to?
 Whole-genome?
 Extracted tags?
 Tags extracted but allowing 1-mismatch?
 32-base tags or 36-base tags?  (i.e., are there more errors at the ends of the reads?
 Some evidence says yes.)
-    0) De novo mapping?
+    - De novo mapping?
-    1) extract all possible tags, including 1 mismatch away from the canonical restriction site.
+    - extract all possible tags, including 1 mismatch away from the canonical restriction site.
 (GATK can't handle so many "chromosomes"/reference contigs so this isn't practical, unless you only give it the reference tags that are mapped to at least 5x or whatever)
-    2) extract all exact tags, matching the restriction site exactly (GATK can't handle so many "chromosomes"/reference contigs so this isn't practical, unless you only give it the reference tags that are mapped to at least 5x or whatever)
+    - extract all exact tags, matching the restriction site exactly (GATK can't handle so many "chromosomes"/reference contigs so this isn't practical, unless you only give it the reference tags that are mapped to at least 5x or whatever)
-    3) map to the whole genome
+    - map to the whole genome
-    4) concatenate all potential RAD tags into one mega-gene; either map to this, or map to tags separately and then glue them together for GATK (totally unnecessary)
-    5) Unified Genotyper.
-This may not work easily, though it will make GATK run super fast.)
+    - concatenate all potential RAD tags into one mega-gene; either map to this, or map to tags separately and then glue them together for GATK Unified Genotyper.
+This may not work easily, though it would likely make GATK run super fast.
+But

 * __Mappers__: what algorithm to use?
 Does it make a difference? (yes)  Is there any way to validate them? (no)
     *  Bowtie1 doesn't play nicely with GATK; it sets every MAPQ value to 255 for "yes mapped" and 0 for "not mapped".
 See [seqanswers1](http://seqanswers.com/forums/showthread.php?t=3142) and [seqanswers2](http://seqanswers.com/forums/showthread.php?t=10594)